savoirfairelinux/sfl-monitoring-news/README.md

 * ```make publish```
 * ```git push origin master && git push origin gh-pages```

 Done.
-Your newsletter should now be hosted at: http://savoirfairelinux.github.io/sfl-monitoring-news/archives/2014-09-18/ with the date replaced.
+Your newsletter should now be hosted at: http://savoirfairelinux.github.io/sfl-monitoring-news/archives/2014-09-18/ __with the date replaced__.